GibraltarSoftware/Loupe.JavaScript/src/loupe-angular/README.md

 });
 </pre>

 4. Install the client package from NPM.
-The simplest way to do this is to right-mouse click on the <code>ClientApp</code> folder and select <code>Open in Terminal</code>.
+The simplest way to do this is to right-mouse click on the **ClientApp**** folder and select **Open in Terminal**.
 Then from the terminal, install the NPM package:

 <pre>
 npm install @gibraltarsoftware/loupe-angular
 </pre>

-5. You can now import and use the service, starting in <code>app.component.ts</code>:
+5. You can now import and use the service, starting in **app.component.ts**:

 <pre>
 import { Component } from '@angular/core';